huggingface/dataset-viewer/services/sse-api/README.md

 # Datasets server SSE API

 > Server-sent events API for the Datasets server.
-It's used to update the Hub's backend cache.
+It's used to update the Hugging Face Hub's backend cache.

 ## Configuration